Richard Spendlove

-Richard Spendlove MBE (born 16 June 1939) is a retired British radio presenter/producer television writer.
+Richard Spendlove MBE (born 16 June 1939) is a British radio presenter/producer and television writer.

 Life and work

 Spendlove was born in Carlton in Nottinghamshire.
 He worked for British Railways for 35 years, and in 1963 was appointed Relief Station Master at Ely in Cambridgeshire.
 He retired from the railways in 1989 at the age of 50, to pursue a career in broadcasting.